QuantEcon/lecture-source-py/rst_files/additive_functionals.rst

-These probability density functions help us to study the  **peculiar property** of our multiplicative martingale
+These probability density functions help us understand mechanics underlying the  **peculiar property** of our multiplicative martingale

 * As :math:`T` grows, most of probability mass shifts leftward toward zero --